 Ms. Bradley has completed much of the training involving the philosophical basis of Waldorf education including two years of Foundation Studies plus Early Childhood; she is looking forward to continuing her studies toward Waldorf Grades Certification.
 She enjoys working with Master Waldorf Educator Eugene Schwartz and attending Waldorf and anthroposophic conferences.
 Ms. Bradley has also enjoyed a leadership role at AWS as a 3-year member of the Faculty Coordinating Committee (which preceded today's College of Teachers) from 2003-2005.

-Michelle Fievet Lucas, a class teacher in our Elementary Program, holds a Bachelors Degree in Social Work from the University of Alabama at Birmingham and a Masters Degree in Clinical Social Work from the University of North Carolina-Chapel Hill.
+Michelle Fievet Lucas, a class teacher in our Grades Program, holds a Bachelors Degree in Social Work from the University of Alabama at Birmingham and a Masters Degree in Clinical Social Work from the University of North Carolina-Chapel Hill.
 She has been at Alabama Waldorf School since 2002.
 She worked as a Nursery teacher for four years, and a Kindergarten teacher for two years.
 She completed her Waldorf Grades Certification training at Rudolf Steiner College in 2012.
 She has formerly served on the College of Teachers and has acted as faculty representative to the Board of Trustees.
 She is the mother of two boys, both AWS alumni, and currently teaches Grade 6 in 2013-14.